Treadmill Maintenance Guide

 - Turn both adjustment screws an equal amount, ¼ turn clockwise.

 - Try to slow the belt down by holding onto the handrails and braking as you walk (as if you were walking downhill).
 If the belt slips, turn another ¼ turn and repeat the test.

 - When braking heavily, the belt may slip.
-If the belt keeps slipping despite repeated adjustments, please contact us.
+If the belt keeps slipping despite repeated adjustments, please contact your local Elite Fitness Store.

-If turning these screws does not affect the belt tension at all, please contact us before using the treadmill again.
+If turning these screws does not affect the belt tension at all, please contact your local Elite Fitness store before using the treadmill again.
 It’s possible that the walking belt is worn out and must be replaced.

 Each machine is different and you will be guided through the belt replacement process by our team.
 But on average, if you’ve carried out the above maintenance, a good belt should last the average user at least 2-5 years.